JoshuaKGoldberg/package.json-validator/README.md

 This tool verifies the package.json against the spec, letting you know about errors that you MUST have, and making recommendations for optional fields that you SHOULD have.

 # Usages
-* Online copy hosted courtesy of Nick Sullivan at [http://package-json-validator.com/](http://package-json-validator.com/)
+Online copy hosted courtesy of Nick Sullivan at [http://package-json-validator.com/](http://package-json-validator.com/).
 Want to run your own copy?
-You are welcome to clone or fork this repo
+You are welcome to clone or fork this repo.

 # Future ideas...
 * Support for NPM specific fields